pmean/build-website/text/07/InterestingCaseStudies.md

 <http://www.pmean.com/training/hand21.asp>

 I also relied heavily on BMC journals for my book.
-Almost all of my \"On Your Own\" exercises come from BMC journals.
+Almost all of my "On Your Own" exercises come from BMC journals.

-You need good search skills, and even then you have to filter through a lot of papers which use the statistic you are interested in but don\'t provide enough detail for you to use it as a teaching example.
-I was recently looking for some real data with which I could illustrate computation of Cohen\'s Kappa.
+You need good search skills, and even then you have to filter through a lot of papers which use the statistic you are interested in but don't provide enough detail for you to use it as a teaching example.
+I was recently looking for some real data with which I could illustrate computation of Cohen's Kappa.
 It was a long tough slog through dozens of articles before I found a good example ([www.biomedcentral.com/1472-6963/6/115](http://www.biomedcentral.com/1472-6963/6/115)), which I plan to use when I next update my page defining kappa and